MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/analyticsreceiver/installation/index.md

 ## Installing {{ site.data.keys.mf_analytics_receiver }} on WebSphere Application Server
 {: #installing-mobilefirst-analytics-receiver-on-websphere-application-server }
-For more information on initial installation steps for acquiring the installation artificats (JAR and EAR files), see [Installing {{ site.data.keys.mf_server }} to an application server](../../prod-env/appserver).
-The **analytics-receiver.war** file is found in the **<mf_server_install_dir>\analyticsreceiver** folder.
+For information on initial installation steps for acquiring the installation artifacts (JAR and EAR files), see [Installing {{ site.data.keys.mf_server }} to an application server](../../prod-env/appserver).
+The **analytics-receiver.war** file is found in the `<mf_server_install_dir>\analyticsreceiver` folder.

 The following steps describe how to install and run the Analytics EAR file on WebSphere Application Server.
-If you are installing the individual WAR files on WebSphere Application Server, follow only steps 2 - 7 on the **analytics-receiver** WAR file after you deploy.
+If you are installing the individual WAR files on WebSphere Application Server, follow only steps 2 to 7 on the **analytics-receiver** WAR file after you deploy.

-1. Deploy the WAR file to the application server, but do not start it. .
-For more information about how to install an EAR file on WebSphere Application Server, see the [Installing enterprise application files with the console](http://ibm.biz/knowctr#SSAW57_8.5.5/com.ibm.websphere.nd.multiplatform.doc/ae/trun_app_instwiz.html) topic in the WebSphere Application Server product documentation.
+1. Deploy the WAR file to the application server, but do not start it.
+For information about how to install an EAR file on WebSphere Application Server, see the [Installing enterprise application files with the console](http://ibm.biz/knowctr#SSAW57_8.5.5/com.ibm.websphere.nd.multiplatform.doc/ae/trun_app_instwiz.html) topic in the WebSphere Application Server product documentation.

 2. Select the **MobileFirst Analytics Receiver** application from the **Enterprise Applications** list.